Menopause’s hidden symptoms – anxiety, depression, brain fog and a low sex drive affect more women than hot flushes.

 When you think of menopause symptoms the first things that usually come to mind are red-faced women, drenched in sweat as they suffer yet another hot flush or night sweat, but a recent survey shows that mood, mental health and brain function symptoms could be affecting more women than these vasomotor symptoms.

-Some 60% of respondents to a survey of 100 perimenopausal and post menopausal women conducted by Harley Street Emporium said hot flushes and night sweats were an issue for them, but 65% were also experiencing multiple brain function or mood/mental health symptoms.
+Some 60% of respondents to a survey of 100 perimenopausal and post menopausal women conducted by Harley Street Emporium said hot flushes and night sweats were an issue for them, but up to 69% were also experiencing multiple brain function or mood/mental health symptoms.

 Mood swings and ‘brain fog’ topped the list with 69% of women saying were affected by them.